-- OSNR (Optical Signal-to-Noise Ratio): Under the same pattern, 100G optical module requires 10dB higher than 10G optical module and 4dB higher than 40G optical modules.
+- OSNR (Optical Signal-to-Noise Ratio): Under the same pattern, the 100G optical module requires 10dB higher than the 10G optical module and 4dB higher than 40G optical modules.
 Therefore, a low OSNR tolerance code and high coding gain FEC algorithm.

 - CD margin: Under the same conditions, the dispersion tolerance for 100G optical modules is 1/100 of 10G optical modules, accounting for 40G optical module 16/100.
 It can use dispersion compensation technology, in the electric field or the optical domain compensation to complete the dispersion compensation for each wavelength.

-- PMD tolerance: Under the same conditions, PMD (polarization mode dispersion) tolerance of 100G optical modules is 1/10 of 10G optical module, accounting for 4/10 of 40G optical module, so you need to choose coherent reception and digital signal processing.
+- PMD tolerance: Under the same conditions, PMD (polarization mode dispersion) tolerance of 100G optical modules is 1/10 of the 10G optical module, accounting for 4/10 of the 40G optical module, so you need to choose coherent reception and digital signal processing.